 Brad Larino is the Director of Customer Engagement at CycleHop, the North American bike share operator responsible for bringing Coast Bike Share to Tampa and St. Petersburg.
 Brad, along with his girlfriend, Katelyn Edwards, also co-owns Florida Bike Tours, whose monthly social ride, The Urban Restaurant Tour, has been recognized by Bicycling Magazine as helping Tampa make their 2016 "50 Best Bike Cities" list.
 "My bicycle has always been my source of adventure and a connection to my community,” shared Brad.
 As a child, he would pedal the 30-plus miles from Hanscom Air Force Base to Downtown Boston alongside his mom on his single-speed Haro BMX bike.
 Brad continues his adventures in the saddle today.
 "I use Strava to create new and build off existing routes that other Strava members have ridden or uploaded.
 This comes especially handy for exploring gravel routes where Google Maps' Street Finder dares not go," he said.
 When he’s not riding the streets of Tampa, you can find him exploring trails in places like Flatwoods Park and Alafia State Park.
 He even coordinated a 450-mile self-supported tandem bicycle tour in Southern England and is planning another cycling trip this year, this time to Nova Scotia.
 He moved to Tampa with his family in 2004 and fell in love with the city as an undergrad at the University of Tampa.
 He now resides in Ybor City and bicycles to work everyday, rain or shine.

 Brentin is a Program Support Specialist at the Center for Urban Transportation Research at the University of South Florida, where he frequently commutes to work by bicycle.
 He is also a League Cycling Instructor, teaching BikeSmart classes and helping out with on-bike drills.
 A native of Tampa, he is excited by all the changes his city has gone through to become more bicycle friendly, and enjoys working with the Bike/Walk Tampa Bay Coalition to be a part of that change.
 "I use Strava to keep up with where my friends are riding, to check out new routes, but mainly to challenge myself.
 'How many miles did I do this month?
 How far has my longest ride been?' and then try to push myself to do better" His favorite place to ride are through the various neighborhoods of Tampa, along the side streets.
 "You notice so much more than when you are just driving through."
-His favorite charity ride is Interbay Rotary's Cycling For Autism, which he will be participating in for the third year in a row on April 7, 2018.
+His favorite charity ride is Interbay Rotary's Cycling For Autism, which raises funds for the Center for Autism and Related Disabilities (CARD) at USF.

 Lucy serves as the Safe Routes to School Coordinator for Lake, Marion, and Sumter Counties, in Florida, so safety is paramount to her.
 Lucy shared that she believes bike lights are the most important safety device a rider can have.
 She also wants to convey a gentle reminder to drivers to “Share the Road” and help keep bicyclists safe by leaving at least three feet between their car and riders when passing riders on roadways.
 Lucy, as part of the Safe Routes to School program, goes out of her way to inspire girls and young women to bicycle.
 “Girls may feel that they are overshadowed by the boys.
 I work to encourage and empower them to cycle and not to worry about their male peers,” said Lucy.
 “Seeing other women cyclists empowers these girls to know that women cyclists are out there in all shapes, sizes, and ages.”
 Lucy is currently working with volunteer women riders that serve as mentors to ride with girls ages 6 through 16.
 The groups go out and ride together and develop cycling skills in a safe, judgement-free environment.
 Though bikes are a big part of her professional life, Lucy’s love affair with bicycles began much earlier.
 “The radio flyer red tricycle was my first introduction to bicycling and that was it for me!” she exclaimed.
 “From that day on, I always had a bicycle.”
 Bicycling has represented freedom and independence to Lucy ever since and it shows as she helps others share the experience.